nkiesel/CertificateHelper/README.md

   $JAVA_HOME/bin/java -jar $ch_jar "$@"
 }
 ```
-which simplifies the command to `ch -i api.github.com`.
+which simplifies the command to `ch -f server -i api.github.com`.
 This results in something like
 ```text
 api.github.com: X509 certificate for *.github.com